mktung/db_final/code/readme.md

 ### Relational Joining

-The datasets will be joined across NASDAQ stock prices within the United States and the terrorist attack within the United States within the given year.
+The datasets will be joined across the year for NASDAQ stock prices within the United States and year for terrorist attacks within the United States.

 ## Adjustments to db-setup.sql